 Our tour started in Prague.
 We had three and a half, wonderful days in that city.
 Discovering the secrets of Old Town filled up most of those days.

 The first day, some of us spent time in the Jewish Quarter.
 The tour of the Jewish Museum and the Old Jewish Cemetery, from the 15th century was fascinating.

 We made several trips to the Town Square.
 The square was alive with tourists, street performers and food vendors.
+It had a wonderful vibe!
 The Gothic, Church of Our Lady was a remarkable site.
 We discovered many interesting side streets with buildings that were works of art.